spiir/aiia-sample/README.md

 Sample ASP.NET web app showcasing a basic usage and feature of Viia.

+Note: More interested in using Viia in a mobile app?
+Check out our Flutter sample project - https://github.com/spiir/viia-sample-mobile

 ## Introduction

 This sample (or demo if you prefer) app implement some very basic features of Viia to get you familiar to how it works.